Services Offered

 Arbor Therapy

-What Is Speech Therapy
+What Is Speech Language Therapy

-Feeding Therapy – Sensory-motor and Dysphagia Therapy
+Feeding Therapy, Sensory-Motor and Dysphagia Therapy

-• Oral motor deficiency
+• Oral motor deficits

 • Selective eating